-RA-PS 1.1 Extension of public sewer in the TDR-R areas are permitted through an approved TDR process.
+RA-PS 1.1 Extension of public sewer in the TDR-R areas is permitted through an approved TDR process.

-RA-PS 1.2 Extension of public sewer in the Conservation Residential areas are permitted through a Residential Conservation (RC) rezoning approved by the Board.
+RA-PS 1.2 Extension of public sewer in the Conservation Residential areas are permitted through a Conservation Residential (CR) rezoning approved by the Board.